 After having collected the sources, we extracted the data of interest for our research questions and finally we performed the analysis.
-Given the nature of this survey, that is mainly descriptive (it describes some condition or factor found in a population in terms of its frequency and impact) and exploratory, we mainly applied descriptive statistics and showed our findings by means of charts.
+Given the nature of this document and tool analysis study, that is mainly descriptive (it describes some condition or factor found in a population in terms of its frequency and impact) and exploratory, we mainly applied descriptive statistics and showed our findings by means of charts.

 We preliminarily decided to interpret the results of our survey assuming that a diagram/construct is widely used if it is present in the 60% or more of the sources, similarly it is scarcely used if it is present in the 40% or less of the sources, having also some non-defined cases (grey zone).
-In the following subsections we briefly summarize the results concerning UML diagrams, see (Reggio et al., 2013) for the details, and present the ones for the activity diagram constructs.
+In the following subsections we briefly summarize the results concerning UML diagrams, see [18] for the details, and present the ones for the activity and the use case diagram constructs.